robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 ### AWS Lambda functions & queues
 All the Lambda functions exist within the AWS environment.
 AWS Simple Queue Service is used to trigger and initialize new function instances when a message they're interested in lands on the queue and each Lambda post results onto the next queue in the chain.

+Due to the way the Rust language is designed all the messages passed into and between the various lambda's must conform to a pre-defined schema.
+It's not possible to inject or co-opt the messages because this validation and data-integrity checking is baked in.

 <!--
 #### Postgres-dataload
 This is the function that kicks off the whole process of deciding which tenders to actually bid on.
 It's triggered on a schedule so at 09:00 it goes and get's the tender info and puts what's there on an SQS queue as well as updating the Post